open-concord/standards/contact.md

 **V** and **NV** denote whether a block is valid, considering its contents, its hashes, and the block ahead of it.

 ABSENT/V is sent if no other signals qualify.
-The first non-ABSENT/V block is described in the signal.
+The first non-ABSENT/V block is described in the signal, and the index of said block will be included as signal content if such a block exists.

 During this process, the client will store each received server block.